-- Assessed the Group's impairment assessment by comparing the recoverable amount for the PBA and EDA to the carrying value at 30 June 2024. - Assessed the amortisation methodology used by the Group by comparing the useful life applied to the terms of the agreements and tested the resulting calculations for mathematical accuracy. - Compared the Group's forecast cash flows to Board approved budgets and actual results. - Assessed the expected term and exercise of extension options of individual brands under the EDA, based on forecast sales. - Assessed the EDA and PBA valuation methodology and mathematical accuracy of significant judgement applied by the Group in estimating the cash flow forecasts used in determining the recoverable amount of the EDA and PBA. the impairment model and assessed the reasonableness of the discount rate in comparison to the discount rate for brand impairment.
+- Assessed the Group's impairment assessment by comparing the recoverable amount for the PBA and EDA to the carrying value at 30 June 2024. - Assessed the amortisation methodology used by the Group by comparing the useful life applied to the terms of the agreements and tested the resulting calculations for mathematical accuracy. - Compared the Group's forecast cash flows to Board approved budgets and actual - Assessed the expected term and exercise of extension options of individual brands under the EDA, based on forecast sales. - Assessed the EDA and PBA valuation methodology and mathematical accuracy of significant judgement applied by the Group in estimating the cash flow forecasts used in determining the recoverable amount of the EDA and PBA.